-- Gross Asset Value (GAV): this is the value of the portfolio according to its most recent external valuation by an independent expert.
-This figure is used to determine the value generated as a result of the Group's management of its asset portfolio.
-See Note 7 of these condensed consolidated interim statements.
+Gross Asset Value: the value of the portfolio according to the latest external valuation by an independent expert.
+This measure is used to determine the generation of value as a result of the management of the Group's asset portfolio.

+Financial leverage ratio

-- Financial leveraging ratio: calculated as financial debt / (financial debt plus equity).
-This figure allows the Management to assess levels of borrowing at the Group, given that the Group's main capital management objectives are to ensure long and short-term financial stability, the positive performance of Árima Real Estate SOCIMI, S.A.'s share and the appropriate financing of investments.
-See Note 3.2 of these condensed consolidated interim statements.
+Calculated as financial debt / (financial debt plus equity).
+This figure allows management to assess the Group's level of indebtedness, given that the main objectives of the Group's capital management are to ensure short and long-term financial stability, the positive evolution of the shares of Árima Real Estate SOCIMI, S.A. and the adequate financing of investments.